gonengazit/Celia/README.md

 * No support for seeding reproducing randomness deterministically (yet)
 * No support for coroutines, as they cannot be serialized in standard lua, as far as I know
 * The spritesheet and music/sfx data are not serialized as part of the state, and will not rewind correctly.
 * Right now Celia is a bit of a memory hog, consuming ~0.5MB per frame (depending on the cart).
-A more "traditional" savestate-based TAS tool could be created to address this issue
+A more "traditional" savestate-based TAS tool could be created to address this issue (using the `savestate_every` console command can also help alleviate this issue)

 # Usage